 How do you Actually FIND Owner Financed Homes?

 There are a lot of different ways to find owner financed homes, but I am going to tell you the most effective ones for getting started in the process.
 My ultimate goal for you is to have the leads for such houses dripping in to you on a daily basis.
-This is what I teach in detail in my FDDF course, but these are the key tools when you’re just starting out.
+This is what I teach in detail in my FDDF course (and if you are really ready to commit yourself to changing your financial future, check it out now), but these are the key tools when you’re just starting out.

 Before you can really find and use a tool effectively, you need to know where you want to focus your search.
 I call this your “honey hole.”
 Your honey hole is the preferred locale where you will own your homes and operate your investments.